flux-iac/tofu-controller/docs/branch-planner/branch-planner-tfc-integration-getting-started.md

 2. **Iterate on Changes if Necessary**:
     - If you spot any discrepancies or wish to make further adjustments, click on the file in the `Files changed` section.
     - After making the desired edits, commit the changes to the same branch.
-This will automatically prompt TF-Controller and Branch Planner to generate a new plan.
+This will automatically prompt Tofu-Controller and Branch Planner to generate a new plan.
     - If, for any reason, the automatic replan doesn't occur or you believe there might be an inconsistency, you can manually trigger a new plan by commenting `!replan` on the PR.
 Branch Planner will then process the request and display the new plan results.

 3. **Approve the Changes**: